modernAlcibiades/blog-for-stories/tg/setting.md

 - There are multiple types of energies, each convertible into another to some extent.
   - Thermal Source : Everything that moves needs thermal energy.
 Surprisingly, plants are a good source of thermal energy since they collect it naturally but never use.
 Solar energy is also a form of pure thermal energy.
 Elements : Light, Fire, Lightning, Wind, Sound.
 Boosts agility.
   - Mass Source : Energy that provides weight and strength.
 More mass source means a stronger sense of existence and more inertia.
 Things accumulate mass source by retaining their state and properties.
 Elements : Dark, Earth, Air, Water, Wood, Metal.
 Boost strength and defense.
   - Soul Source : Energy that creates consciousness and life.
 This can speed up reproduction, and allows control of other sources of energy.
 Improves longevity and understanding of the world.
-Elements : Shadow, Space, Psychic, Summoning, Beastmaster
+Elements : Shadow, Space, Psychic, Summoning, Beastmaster, Time
   - Void Source : Most primary form of energy.
 Almost everywhere but those sparse to collect.
-Elements : All.
+Elements : All

 - Levels of cultivation : Defined by density and total amount of energy.
 Not definitive in terms of combat.
 Defined in terms of exponential growth.
   - Practitioner : 10 realms of existence.
 Each realm is double the total energy of the prior.
 The density is an important factor factions use to determine promising candidates.
 Beasts are also classified ie a Wolfhound is at realm 3.